loading…

 | ⏸️ Hold / Pause / Resume | Pre-warm a full team before delivering tasks; pause and resume mid-session |

-npm install -g claude-tempo
+npm install -g agent-tempo

 Prerequisites: Node.js 20 LTS, 22 LTS, or 24 LTS, Temporal CLI, Claude Code